MvvsnmDevops4122/linux-administration/user-management-linux.md

 If there is no output, the configuration syntax is valid.

-If you changed the configuration, restart or reload the SSH service as appropriate:
+### Restart SSH Service

+After changing the configuration:

 ```bash
 systemctl restart sshd
 ```

-### ⚠️ Production Tip
+### Production Tip

 When changing SSH configuration remotely, keep your existing SSH session open until you confirm that the new configuration works.

+> SSH authentication depends on the server configuration.
+Cloud Linux instances such as AWS EC2 commonly use key-based authentication.

 ---

-# 13. 🔑 SUDO ACCESS
+# 13. 🔑 Sudo Access

 ## What is `sudo`?

 `sudo` allows an authorized user to execute a command with elevated privileges.

-### Example
+Example:

 ```bash
 sudo systemctl restart nginx